bonaventuredossou/multitask_fon/README.md

-# multitask_fon
-Toward MultiTask Model for Fon Language
+Toward Building a Multi-Task Learning Model for Fon Language